“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.“

 Data Collection Experience

-- the “niji VOICE” surveys (a series of web surveys on LGBT issues and the workplace environment, conducted almost annually from 2014 through 2020 by the certified nonprofit organization Nijiiro Diversity)
+- The “niji VOICE” surveys (a series of web surveys of LGBTQ work and life in Japan, conducted almost annually since 2014 by the certified nonprofit organization Nijiiro Diversity)

 - Muraki, Maki, Daiki Hiramori, Jun Mikami, and Kei Yamawaki.
-2021.
-LGBT Workplace Equality in Japan [White Paper]: “There Is Still a Long Way to Workplace Equality.”
-Voices of 7,162 LGBTQ and Allies, edited by the certified nonprofit organization Nijiiro Diversity.
+2024. niji VOICE 2023 Report: A Survey of LGBTQ+ Work and Life in Japan, edited by the certified nonprofit organization Nijiiro Diversity.
 Osaka, Japan.
-In Japanese.
+Translated by Taylor Hamilton.

 - Research on the Transformation of Attitudes and Policy toward Sexual Minorities (JSPS KAKENHI Grant Number 18H03652, PI: Kazuya Kawaguchi, $430,300)